 The first task I set myself was to assess if I had the financial wherewithal to get to the proof of concept requested by the potential investors.
 And here I hit my 1st roadblock.
 After several meetings, the first financial person still couldn’t understand what I wanted, so I moved on to another.
 Same thing, ‘chicken and duck’ talking.
 I had just put down the phone after telling him that there was no point meeting again if we cannot bridge our communication divide.
 I was also muttering under my breath that I wished I was still in touch with my old friend, Prem — we’ve worked together before but lost touch after my exit from the corporate world.
 No sooner had I hung up my call, I received a ‘friend request’ but I didn’t recognize the name (it was Prem’s wife, whom I only knew by her nickname).
 Before deciding on the request I took a look at her profile, and I saw Prem’s face on it!
 So I accepted and Prem called me shortly after, and we arranged to meet.

-At our first meeting, it took Prem 20 minutes to understand what I needed — an evolving financial model that could help me see what I was up against to get to a reasonable valuation, with proof of concept, for the investors.
+At our first meeting, it took Prem 20 minutes to understand what I needed — a financial model that could help me navigate the complexities of the start up without throwing anyone under the bus and still arrive at the proof of concept for the investors.
 And we started work immediately.